 Variable Description Default name <name_str></name_str> Enter the name of the PKI user. ca <certificate_str></certificate_str> Enter the name of the CA certificate used when verifying the CA's signature of the client certificate.
 For information on uploading a CA certificate, see the FortiMail Administration Guide .
 For more information, see "CA certificate".
-If you configure an empty string for this variable, you must configure subject <subject_str> on page 350.</subject_str> domain cted-domain_str> Enter the name of the protected domain to which the PKI user is assigned, or enter system if the PKI user is a FortiMail administrator and belongs to all domains configured on the FortiMail unit.
-For more information on protected domains, see dlp scan-rules on page 106.
+If you configure an empty string for this variable, you must configure subject <subject_str>.</subject_str> domain cted-domain_str&gt; Enter the name of the protected domain to which the PKI user is assigned, or enter system if the PKI user is a FortiMail administrator and belongs to all domains configured on the FortiMail unit.
+For more information on protected domains, see dlp scan-rules on page 103.
 Idap-field {cn subjectalternative} Enter the name of the field in the client certificate (either CN or Subject Alternative) which contains the email address of the PKI user, either subjectalternative (if the field is a Subject Alternative) or cn (if the field is a common name).
-This email address will be compared with the value of the email subject address attribute for each user object queried from the LDAP directory to determine if the PKI user exists in the LDAP directory.
+This email address will be compared with the value of the email address attribute for each user object queried from the LDAP directory to determine if the PKI user exists in the LDAP directory. subject This variable is used only if ldap-query is enable.
+Idap-profile profile_str&gt; Enter the LDAP profile to use when querying the LDAP server for the PKI user's existence.
+For more information on LDAP profiles, see profile Idap on page 216.
 This variable is used only if ldap-query is enable.

-Variable Description Default Idap-profile Enter the LDAP profile to use when querying the LDAP server for the PKI user's existence.
-For more information on LDAP profiles, see profile Idap on page 228.
-This variable is used only if ldap-query is enable .
 Idap-query {enable disable} Enable to query an LDAP directory, such as Microsoft Active Directory, to determine the existence of the PKI user who is attempting to authenticate.
-Also configure ldap-profile profile_str> on page 349 and ldap-field {cn subjectalternative} on page 348. disable ocsp-ca <remote-certificate_str></remote-certificate_str> Enter the name of the remote certificate that is used to verify the identity of the OCSP server.
+Also configure ldap-profile cprofile_str&gt; and ldap-field {cn subjectalternative}. disable ocsp-ca <remote-certificate_str></remote-certificate_str> Enter the name of the remote certificate that is used to verify the identity of the OCSP server.
 For information on uploading a remote (OCSP) certificate, see the FortiMail Administration Guide .
 For more information, see "Remote".
-This option applies only if oscpverify is enable. ocsp-check {enable disable} Enable to use an Online Certificate Status Protocol (OCSP) server to query whether the client certificate has been revoked.
-Also configure ocsp-url <url_str> on page 349, [ocsp-ca <remote-certificate_str> on page 349, and ocsp-unavailable-action {revoke ignore} on page 349.</remote-certificate_str></url_str> disable ocsp-unavailable-action {revoke ignore} Enter the action to take if the OCSP server is unavailable.
+This option applies only if oscpverify is enable.

+Variable Description Default ocsp-check {enable disable} Enable to use an Online Certificate Status Protocol (OCSP) server to query whether the client certificate has been revoked.
+Also configure ocsp-url <url_str>, [ocsp-ca <remote-certificate_str>, and ocsp-unavailable-action {revoke ignore}.</remote-certificate_str></url_str> disable ocsp-unavailable-action {revoke ignore} Enter the action to take if the OCSP server is unavailable.
 If set to ignore, the FortiMail unit allows the user to authenticate.
 If set to revoke, the FortiMail unit behaves as if the certificate is currently revoked, and authentication fails.
 This option applies only if oscp-check is enable. ignore ocsp-url <url_str></url_str> Enter the URL of the OCSP server.
-This option applies only if oscp-check is enable.

-Description Default Enter the value which must match the "subject" field of the client certificate.
+This option applies only if oscp-check is enable. subject <subject_str></subject_str> Enter the value which must match the "subject" field of the client certificate.
 If empty, matching values are not considered when validating the client certificate presented by the PKI user's web browser.
 The FortiMail unit will use a CA certificate to authenticate a PKI user only if the subject string you enter here also appears in the CA certificate subject.
 If no subject is entered here, the subject not considered when the FortiMail unit selects the certificate to use.
-To disable Subject verification, enter an empty string surrounded by single quotes (' ').
-If you configure an empty string for this variable, you must configure ca <certificate_str> on page 348.</certificate_str> Enter the value which must match the "subject" field of the client certificate.
-If empty, matching values are not considered when validating the client certificate presented by the PKI user's web browser.
-The FortiMail unit will use a CA certificate to authenticate a PKI user only if the subject string you enter here also appears in the CA certificate subject.
-If no subject is entered here, the subject not considered when the FortiMail unit selects the certificate to use.
 To disable Subject verification, enter an empty string surrounded by single quotes ('').
-If you configure an empty string for this variable, you must system wccp settings on page 341 user map on page 344 execute execute commands perform immediate operations on the FortiMail unit.
+If you configure an empty string for this variable, you must configure ca <certificate_str>.</certificate_str> system wccp settings on page 323 user map on page 329 execute execute commands perform immediate operations on the FortiMail unit.